 The ASR test results for the different systems are presented in Figure 2, where it can be seen that our proposed system provides the highest word accuracy rate of 93.1%, nearly 36% fewer errors than the single distant microphone (SDM) baseline.
 Furthermore, as shown in Figure 3, the average SACC weights for a test utterance correlate with the source position.
 This is an added advantage of our proposed architecture, in that using the SACC weights, source location information may be inferred and used for other tasks such as speaker diarization.

-In conclusion, we have shown how a novel multi-channel frontend, comprising a multi-channel dereverberation followed by a set of fixed beamformers, can be used in conjunction with a self-attention channel combinator-based E2E system to deliver state of the art far field ASR.
+we have shown how a novel multi-channel frontend, comprising a multi-channel dereverberation followed by a set of fixed beamformers, can be used in conjunction with a self-attention channel combinator-based E2E system to deliver state of the art far field ASR.